Jake Burton: Tranmere Rovers

-Loan periods
+Non-League

 In September 2021 he went on a month's loan to Stalybridge Celtic.
 This loan was twice extended by a month each time until the end of the year.
 He made 15 appearances for the club, including 11 in the Northern Premier League, scoring three goals.
 He returned to the club towards the end of March 2022 for a second loan spell.

-Burton joined Marine A.F.C. at the start of the 2022–23 season, initially on loan until January 2023, but was recalled after one month, having played in all 4 of Marine's league games; scoring twice.
+Burton joined Marine at the start of the 2022–23 season, initially on loan until January 2023, but was recalled after one month, having played in all 4 of Marine's league games; scoring twice.

+On 9 May 2023 Tranmere announced he was being released.

+He signed for Chester in July 2023 and rejoined Marine on loan in August.
+He was recalled by Chester in October 2023, and was later sent out on loan to Bootle.

+Following his release from Chester, he signed for Warrington Rylands on 10 June 2024.